 valid_until: 2022-04-09T23:30:45Z

-After performing this operation on each customer-provided CA, you can continue with the normal Certificate Rotation process.
+After you complete this task for each customer-provided CA, you can continue with the normal Certificate Rotation process.

 check-circle-line exclamation-circle-line close-line